 Age guidance: 8+ (contains strong language)

-Billy Elliot the Musical continues at Milton Keynes Theatre until Saturday 17th June 2017.
+Billy Elliot The Musical continues at Milton Keynes Theatre until Saturday 17 June 2017.

 This review is also featured on Total MK.

-An extract of this review appeared in the Milton Keynes Citizen GO supplement:
+An extract of this review is featured in the Milton Keynes Citizen GO supplement: